-Enjoy dynamic, fun-filled experiences for the whole family, and learn about California’s spirited multiculturalism at the Oakland Museum of California (OMCA), through vibrant galleries, hands-on activities, education programs and community events.
-Established in 1969 as a “museum for the people,” OMCA brings together collections of art, history and natural science under one roof to tell the extraordinary stories of California and its people.
-With more than 1.8 million objects, OMCA is a leading Bay Area cultural institution and a resource for the research and understanding of California's dynamic cultural and environmental heritage.
+Enjoy dynamic, fun-filled experiences for the whole family, and learn about California and its diverse cultures at the Oakland Museum of California (OMCA), through vibrant galleries, hands-on activities, education programs, and community events.
+Established in 1969 as a “museum for the people,” OMCA brings together collections of art, history and natural science to tell the extraordinary stories of California and its people.
+Discover the connections between the state’s environment, cultural history, and creative expression—and lend your voice to this ever-changing story.

-OMCA is a destination for locals and tourists alike, families, urban enthusiasts, and the culturally curious.
+Situated between serene Lake Merritt and busy downtown Oakland, the Museum is one of the most significant architectural examples of mid-century modernism in the United States.
+Conveniently located one block from the Lake Merritt BART station, accessible by 880, 580 and 980, and featuring on-site garage parking, OMCA is a destination for locals and tourists alike, families, urban enthusiasts, and the culturally curious.
 With three levels of galleries, a terraced roof garden and central courtyard, the Blue Oak café featuring seasonal and local ingredients, and the OMCA Store showcasing a wide selection of books and locally made items, you can easily spend hours enjoying all that OMCA has to offer.

 Click Here for Discount Coupon